 Therefore, we apply flow control to connections to shape traffic and minimise the chances of RabbitMQ using flow control, giving you consistent throughput.
 This also ensures a fair use of resources amongst users on shared infrastructure.

-Secondly, it cannot distinguish between connections publishing data to the broker (and therefore making the situation worse), and connections consuming data (and therefore potentially making the situation better).
+Secondly, flow control at the TCP level cannot distinguish between connections publishing data to the broker (and therefore making the situation worse), and connections consuming data (and therefore potentially making the situation better).
 In AMQP, publishing a message usually consists of a client sending a basic.publish and the broker replying with a basic.ack.
 Conversely, a client consumes a message in one of two ways: either the broker delivers a message because of a subscription, or the client requests a message by sending a basic.get.
 In either case, you still have a pair of messages sent, one in each direction.
 As a result, there is no way at the TCP level to distinguish producers and consumers.

 To alleviate this, we give you two URLs —